gokingliu/movie-plateform/README.md

     totalTable.mTotal,
 FROM list AS baseTable

-RIGHT JOIN (SELECT mid, COUNT(*) AS mTotal FROM record WHERE type = 3 GROUP BY mid ORDER BY mTotal DESC LIMIT 5) AS totalTable
+RIGHT JOIN (SELECT mid, COUNT(*) AS mTotal FROM record WHERE mType = 3 GROUP BY mid ORDER BY mTotal DESC LIMIT 5) AS totalTable
 ON baseTable.mid = totalTable.mid
 WHERE mStatus = 1
 ```